Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/1-call-api-graph/README.md

 1. Open the `API\config.json` file.
 1. Find the key `clientID` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c4s1-api` application copied from the Azure portal.
 1. Find the key `tenantID` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `audience` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c4s1-api` application copied from the Azure portal.
 1. Find the key `clientSecret` and replace the existing value with the key you saved during the creation of the `ms-identity-javascript-tutorial-c4s1-api` app in the Azure portal.

 ### Register the client app